gregwebs/StateTree/README.md

 ## Global error handler

-`tree.handleError` can be replaced.
+`tree.handleError` can be replaced with your own function.
+This function returns true to indicate that the state machine should continue moving through states as planned. false means stop the current transitions and instead keep the state machine in its current state.

+## Global enter/exit functions

+`tree.enter` & `tree.exit` set a single global enter/exit handler function called after the state is entered/exited.

 ## Events

-There is no event sytem.
+There is no event system.
 If you want to send data with a transition, just create a wrapper function (and tie it to an event if you want).

 ~~~~~~~~~~~~~~ {.js}